Grant Program

 Intellectual Property Law Section Diversity Committee Miriam Maccoby Netter Scholarship

-Awarded to a law student who is enrolled in a law school in the State of New York during the 2023-2024 academic year who has an interest in intellectual property.
+Awarded to a law student who is enrolled in a law school in the State of New York who has an interest in intellectual property.
 Current first year (1L), entering their second year in the fall; and second year (2L) law students, entering their third year in the fall; are encouraged to apply.